Thursday, August 29, 2024

 Pioneer Peak Ski - 3.30.2018

-Note: updated below the original post to include an evening lap on the north face in March 2022.
+Note: updated below the original post to include an evening lap on the north face in March 2022 with Tony, and again on a magical late summer day with Nyssa in August 2024.

 Over the last two days Brian and Sam had both skied Pioneer, and it was about to get a refresh - it was time to go get it.
-Only two small problems: I didn't own ice tools, and Alex had a project due at work.
+Only two small problems: I didn't have ice tools, and Alex had a project due at work.
 Easily remedied.
-That night I went to REI, and Alex called in sick with a bad case of powder fever.
+I went to REI and Alex called in sick with a bad case of powder fever.

 Pioneer's giant north face towering over Palmer.

-The next morning found us driving back and forth on the Old Glenn looking for the north face trail-head.
-After a few laps we'd located the appropriate thicket and were skinning into the alders.
+The next morning found us driving back and forth on the Old Glenn looking for the north face trailhead.
+After a few laps of the road we'd located the appropriate thicket and were skinning into the alders.
 Within 500 vertical feet we'd reached the avy debris and were soon climbing mellow ice.

-I'd never used ice tools before, and was pleased to see how much better they performed than my finger nails and running shoes.
+I was pleased how much better my ice tools performed than my finger nails and running shoes.
 Kind of like being a cyborg.

 After the first pitch we put our skis on and started skinning up the lower face.
 Bryon's tracks were still visible through the new snow and were a nice reassurance that we were on track.
 Or at least on Brian's wrong track.